stolostron/deploy/README.md

 ## Deploy using the ./start.sh script (the easy way)

 We've added a very simple `start.sh` script to make your life easier.
+To deploy downstream images please refer to "Deploying downstream builds" section below.

 First, you need to `export KUBECONFIG=/path/to/some/cluster/kubeconfig` (or do an `oc login` that will set it for you).
 `deploy` installs ACM to the cluster configured in your `KUBECONFIG` env variable.